ISUSAIL/Bet4Sim2Real-Certificate/gr00t_command_tracking/README.md

 ### Measure

-`err2` — the weighted sum of per-axis velocity tracking error magnitudes, one sample per control step.
+`err_weighted` — the weighted sum of per-axis velocity tracking error magnitudes, one sample per control step.
 Non-negative, normalized to `[0, 1.1]`.
 Reported widths are converted back to the original units.